alindeman/hubot-twitter-stream/README.md

-# hubot-twitter-stream
+# hubot-twitter-subscriptions

-Hubot plugin that subscribes a room to a Twitter stream
+Hubot plugin that subscribes a room to a/some Twitter stream/s.

+Hubot's brain needs a redis server to memorize the subscriptions, please make sure you have it running.

 See [`src/twitter-stream.coffee`](src/twitter-stream.coffee) for full documentation.